sbrodehl/tf-retrain-model/README.md

 # Retrain a Pretrained Model for New Categories

-The full, detailed version of the tutorial(s) can be found on the tensorflow website
+The full, detailed version of the tutorial(s) can be found on the [TensorFlow](https://www.tensorflow.org) website
 - [image retraining](https://www.tensorflow.org/tutorials/image_retraining)
 - [image recognition](https://www.tensorflow.org/tutorials/image_recognition)